|Nutrition Facts (per serving)|

 To make an easy turkey stock, add the water, turkey neck, heart, gizzard, onion, and bay leaf to a saucepan.
 Bring to a simmer, reduce the heat to low, cover, and gently simmer for 2 hours.

-When the turkey is done, carefully remove it from the roasting pan, and transfer to a serving platter to rest, loosely cover with foil.
+When the turkey is done, carefully remove it from the roasting pan, and transfer it to a serving platter to rest, loosely cover with foil.
 While the turkey is resting, remove the fat from the roasting pan.

 Put the fat in a large saucepan over medium-high heat.
 Add the flour and cook, whisking, until golden, about 5 minutes.
 Add the turkey stock, a cup at a time, while whisking.
 Bring this to a simmer, whisking often.
 Scrape any browned bits and juices from the bottom of the roasting pan into the gravy.
 If you used cut up onions, celery, etc., in the roasting pan, those can be added also for extra flavor.

 Reduce the heat and simmer the gravy for about 10 to 15 minutes.

 Strain out the vegetables, if used, add the sage, and season to taste with salt and pepper.